Researchers use AI to detect schools of herring from acoustic data

 They leave to future work simplifying the architecture to make it easier to expand to new detectable classes.

 “We show that, even using a smaller annotated dataset, deep learning-based solutions can outperform a classical machine learning method.
-Our promising results indicate that with the annotation of more data, deep learning can be efficiently applied in underwater acoustic analysis” wrote the coauthors.
+Our promising results indicate that with the annotation of more data, deep learning can be efficiently applied in underwater acoustic analysis,” wrote the coauthors.
 “The ability to measure the abundance of such subjects over extended periods of time constitutes a strong tool for the study of the effects of water temperature shifts caused by climate change-related phenomena.”

 They aren’t the first to apply AI to ecology.
 Microsoft recently highlighted a Santa Cruz-based startup — Conservation Metrics — that’s leveraging machine learning to track African savanna elephants.
 Separately, a team of researchers developed a machine learning algorithm trained on Snapshot Serengeti that can identify, describe, and count wildlife with 96.6% accuracy.
 Intel’s TrailGuard AI system prevents poaching by detecting motion with an embedded camera using an offline, on-device AI algorithm.
 And scientists at Queensland University used Google’s TensorFlow machine learning framework to train an algorithm that can automatically detect sea cows in ocean images.